sunrise and bright clouds

 22The light of the body is the eye: if therefore thine eye be single, thy whole body shall be full of light.
 23But if thine eye be evil, thy whole body shall be full of darkness.
 If therefore the light that is in thee be darkness, how great is that darkness!

 The choice between laying up treasures on earth and laying up treasures in heaven will be determined by a person’s perception.
 Jesus said that the light of a person’s body is their eye.
-But the eye itself is not a light source; it’s only an organ or perception.
+But the eye itself is not a light source; it’s only an organ of perception.
 Jesus is talking about how we look at things.
 If we look at the world rightly and perceive that treasures in heaven are better than treasures on earth, we will make right decisions in our life.
 But if we think that getting earthly wealth is better than having reward in heaven, that wrong outlook will leave us in the dark when we make decisions.
 Satan can easily influence that person to go the wrong way.
 If a person thinks that something is worth giving their all to when it really isn’t, that person’s life is blinded by that wrong perception.

 24No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.